gambit-suite/gambitcore/README.md

 # GAMBITcore
 This application takes in assemblies, identifies the species, then calculates the completeness of the assemblies against the species core genome.
 This is a good quality control step.
 It is acheived by looking at the GAMBIT k-mers in the assembly and comparing them to the GAMBIT k-mers in the core genome.
 If the assembly is poor quality, it is expected that the completeness of the assembly will be lower.
+If GAMBIT cannot make a species or subspecies level call, GAMBITcore will be skipped.

 ## Installation
 If you want to quickly try out the software, please use the docker container.